Uplift » How to Maintain Good Credit During a Lawsuit

 24 Hours Icon

 This can’t be stressed enough.
-One easy way for your credit score to plummet is late payments.
+One easy way for your credit score to plummet is through late payments.
 Even a one-time missed payment can be detrimental, and if you have several all at once, that is even more problematic.
-Some lenders may look at your history and say “well, she was doing great up until this past year, so we’ll give her a pass” but many won’t.
+Some lenders may look at your history and say, “Well, she was doing great up until this past year, so we’ll give her a pass,” but many won’t.
 They’ll see a failure to pay on time as a problem.

-What if you can’t afford all of your bills because of a lawsuit?
+What if you can’t afford all of your bills during a lawsuit?
 Let’s say you were in a third-party accident at your job and had to have surgery.
-This put you on the shelf for three months and you lost plenty of income at that time.
-You MAY see some of those lost wages come back when your case settles, but that could still be months or even years away.
+This put you on the shelf for three months, and you lost plenty of income during that time.
+You may see some of those lost wages come back when your case settles, but that could still be months or even years away.

 Fortunately for those in that situation, companies like Uplift Legal Funding exist.
-Uplift considers your case and approves you for money now that you can use to pay off your bills.
-This way you keep your credit pristine even when you don’t have enough income to support you.
+Uplift considers your case and approves you for money that you can use now to pay off your bills.
+This way, you keep your credit pristine even when you don’t have enough income to support yourself.
 You pay them back out of your lawsuit settlement.
 Better yet, you don’t have to stress about owing them if you lose your case.
-If you lose your case, you owe nothing.
+If you lose, you owe nothing.

-Their rates are low so you aren’t paying your whole settlement back at the end.
-The less you have to worry about every bill, the better it will be on your overall health.
+Their rates are low, so you aren’t paying your whole settlement back at the end.
+The less you have to worry about every bill, the better it will be for your overall health.
 What’s more, it can even help your credit score!

 Apply For Legal Funding Today